Paasky/laravel-model-test/README.md

 `$this->assertModels([User::class, SomethingElse::class, ...]);`

 ## allowedInstances
 Classes that found classes can be an instance of.
+Useful if your project has a custom Model-class.
 Default: `[Model::class]`
 - `$this->allowedInstances = [ProjectModel::class];`